 The spiritual path does not dote.

-It always sides with the good man.
+It always supports the good person.

 In a small country with a few people